JuroOravec/crawlee-one/README.md

   // E.g. if `type: 'playwright'`, then this config is used as:
   // `new PlaywrightCrawler(crawlerConfig);`
   //
-  // Set `crawlerConfig` for config that cannot be configured via `input`,
+  // Use `crawlerConfig` for config that cannot be configured via `input`,
   // or when you need the crawler to use specific settings and you don't
-  // want users to override that.
+  // want users to override.
   crawlerConfig: {
     maxRequestsPerMinute: 120,
     requestHandlerTimeoutSecs: 180,